ropensci/nomisr/cran-comments.md

 This is an resubmission of the `nomisr` package, version number 0.4.5.
 It features improved error messages and makes output less verbose when reading CSV files.
-It also removes a vignette that was causing erros due to reliance on old package versions.
+It also removes a vignette that was causing errors due to reliance on old package versions.

 ## Test environments